-This year's event will examine the global olefins supply-demand balance, and how European production can compete.
+This year's event will examine the global olefins supply-and-demand balance, and how European production can compete.

-The potential impact on the global economy of high crude oil prices is a major concern that will also be addressed at the conference.
+High crude oil prices and the potential impact on the global economy is a major concern that will also be addressed at the conference.

 How can European production remain competitive, and will Asia remain a key driver on the derivatives markets?

 Additional highlights of the conference are set to include: